Koromix/rygel/doc/functions.md

 ## Function definitions

-To declare functions, start by loading the shared library with `koffi.load()`.
+To declare functions, start by loading the shared library with `koffi.load(filename)`.

 ```js
 const koffi = require('koffi');
 const lib = koffi.load('/path/to/shared/library'); // File extension depends on platforms: .so, .dll, .dylib, etc.
 ```

 You can use the returned object to load C functions from the library.
-Koffi supports two syntaxes:
+To do so, you can use two syntaxes:

-- Classic syntax, inspired by node-ffi
+- The classic syntax, inspired by node-ffi
 - C-like prototypes

 ### Classic syntax